-The island of Pag is one of Croatia’s largest islands, and is completely different from all the others.
-At first glance, it is rocky and bare, just white rock set amongst the blue of the sea and sky.
-It resembles the moon's surface due to the rocky shapes that cover 86% of the island's surface, however, another part of the island is covered in olive groves and pine forests, with 270 km of shingle beaches bordering crystal-clear waters.
+Pag is one of Croatia’s largest islands and is completely different from all the others.
+At first glance, its rocky and bare surface set amongst the blue of the sea and sky resembles a classic lunar landscape and this dominates the eastern side; however, the remainder of the island is covered in olive groves and pine forests.
+There are also 270 km of shingle beaches bordering crystal-clear waters.

 Pag is also one of the sunniest Croatian islands but when the north-easterly Bura wind blows, it brings the sea mist with it.
 Salt and water droplets are deposited on pastures and meadows, although, without this, the famous Pag cheese would not have such a unique flavour.
 Hand-made lace is also a prized local craft.
 In Pag Town, in the centre of the island, there are many interesting churches as well as a Benedictine Monastery, Rector’s Palace, Lace Museum and remnants of the old town walls (including the Skrivenat Tower).
 At the Benedictine Monastery of St. Margarita the traditional preparation of aromatic dried breads (baškotina) is still nurtured today.